Interferometry#

 Alternative text Alternative text

-This can also plot the dataset in real-space, using the fast Fourier transforms described below.
+It can also plot dirty images of the dataset in real-space, using the fast Fourier transforms described below.

 Here is what the image and signal-to-noise map look like in real space: